hugoShaka/k8s-workshop/exercises/level5/README.md

-Create two deployments:
+Create a configmap and a secret.
-- client
+Use them as :
-- server
+- environment variables

-Create a NodePort Service
+- envFrom
-Create a ClusterIP Service
+- files